CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 The defibrillator report viewer can be used to review events recorded by a NIHON KOHDEN defibrillator

-Below shows a review screen of an AED-2100 event using the QP-551VK software; the event was recorded using a simulator with TTR value of 49 ohm.
+Below shows a review screen of an AED-2100 defibrillation event using the QP-551VK software; the event was recorded using a simulator with TTR value of 49 ohm.

 Notice the output waveform of AED-2100 is the same as older TEC-2200K which discharges a monophasic output waveform